 National Park Service (NPS) units provide unique opportunities for scientific research.
 Because these areas are preserved and protected, they can be studied as reference points for comparisons with similar, altered environments.
 Research at Sand Creek Massacre National Historic Site (NHS) contributes to the understanding of the area’s natural and cultural resources.
 This information sees use for planning, management, and sharing with partners and the public.

-Research in Sand Creek Massacre National Historic Site covers a wide range of subjects including archaeology, geology, soil, fish, birds, plants, and water.
+Research at Sand Creek Massacre National Historic Site covers a wide range of subjects including archaeology, geology, soil, fish, birds, plants, and water.
 Sand Creek Massacre NHS is part of the Southern Plains Network, a group of NPS units with similar ecosystems created by the NPS Inventory and Monitoring (I&M) Program.
-The purpose of this program are to inventory natural resources and park ecosystems and monitor these resources to better understand their dynamics.
+This program works to inventory natural resources and park ecosystems while monitoring these resources to better understand their dynamic nature.

 Several years of research and cooperation between tribes, state and federal agencies, universities, and affected landowners contributed to the establishment of the Sand Creek Massacre site as a NPS unit in 2007.
 Continued research in Sand Creek Massacre NHS and other parks will expand our knowledge of the resources preserved and protected by the NPS.
 To apply for a research permit or learn about park research needs, visit the Research Permit and Reporting System website or the Rocky Mountains Cooperative Ecosystem Studies Unit website.

 Documents on the research of flora, fauna, and natural resources at Sand Creek Massacre National Historic Site are available below in .pdf format.
 For Historic and Cultural resources, click here.
 For Management documents, click here or here.

 The Insects of the Sand Creek Massacre National Historic Site